CiscoIOx/modbus_collector_python/README.md

       - [Debugging error scenario](#debugging-error-scenario)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
-## Overview
-Modbus application demonstrates how to acquire data from modbus slave and push the data to a cloud visualizer like freeboard.io.
-This app is built in dockerized development environment and it follows various development concepts recommended for IOx apps.
-Complete guide to IOx app development concepts can be found [here] (https://developer.cisco.com/media/iox-dev-guide-11-28-16/concepts/app-concepts/)

-Broadly we will cover the following:

-* Implementing modbus application in python
-* Creating a docker image with python application
-* Requesting resources
-* Creating an IOx application package from the docker image
-* Deploying the applicaiton
-* Activating the appliation
-* Start/Stop the app
-* Troubleshooting the app

 ## Developing the Application
 ### Workflow
 Modbus application (app/main.py) polls the below mentioned data from holding registers